Grooming Service for Your Dog

 Green Beans for Dogs

 Green beans are the perfect snack for a vegetarian dog that needs to lose weight.
-The stringy vegetable is very high in fiber, which will help your dog to feel full, but it doesn’t contain many calories so it will aid in weight loss.
+The stringy vegetable is very high in fibre, which will help your dog to feel full, but it doesn’t contain many calories, so it will aid in weight loss.

 Apples for Vitamins